 William Huggins was born on 13 May 1820 in Liverpool, the son of Samuel Huggins and his wife, Elizabeth.
 He had a younger brother, Samuel, an architectural historian, and two sisters, Sarah (1853-1865) and Anna (1854-1862), whom he taught to paint.
 William himself was taught drawing at the Mechanics' Institute in Liverpool and at the age of fifteen won a prize there for an ambitious design, Adam's Vision of the Death of Abel.
 (1)

 Not only did he always keep a house full of pets but he also spent many hours making life studies at the Liverpool Zoological Gardens.
 He was especially fascinated by the lions and tigers of Wombwell's Travelling Menagerie, which he sketched whenever the opportunity allowed.
 (2)

 He never saw big cats in their natural environment and consequently his backgrounds were understated.
 However, their subtlety served to focus all attention on the powerful depiction of the animals themselves.
 The influence of George Stubbs, which Huggins readily acknowledged, may be seen in his early painting of two pumas.

-In mid-career Huggins developed the highly individual technique that characterized some of his best work.
+In mid-career Huggins developed the highly individual technique that characterised some of his best work.
 Having first drawn a pencil outline on smooth white millboard, he then glazed in oils, which allowed the white background to show through, creating a luminous effect.

 Huggins first exhibited at the Royal Academy in 1842 with Androcles and the Lion, then became a regular exhibitor until shortly before his death.
 His connection with the Liverpool Academy began when he attended life classes as a student.
 He was elected an associate in 1847 and a member in 1850.
 His active connection ceased in 1856.
-He also exhibited at Manchester, Dublin, Edinburgh and Glasgow.
+He also exhibited in Manchester, Dublin, Edinburgh and Glasgow.

 In 1876 he left Chester for Betws-y-Coed where he painted landscapes, including The Fairy Glen, exhibited in Liverpool in 1877.
 He eventually settled at Rock House in the village of Christleton in Cheshire.

-In his last years he suffered partial paralysis which stopped him from painting.
-He died on 25 February 1884.
+In his last years he suffered partial paralysis which stopped him from painting and died on 25 February 1884.
 (1)